Gearing Up for Hurricane Season: Behind the Scenes with the ETC Preparedness Officer in the Caribbean

 Building bridges, boosting readiness

-One of the EPO’s biggest hats is being part of UNETT—the inter-agency UN emergency telecommunications team—which comes together regularly to share updates, coordinate plans, and keep everyone on the same page.
+One of the EPO’s key responsibilities is representing the ETC at inter-agency working groups and meetings, such as the CDPG-DM and the inter-agency UN Emergency Telecommunications Team (UNETT), which comes together regularly to share updates, coordinate plans, and keep everyone on the same page.

 What’s needed, where, and how?

 Of course, no training effort is complete without knowing exactly what’s needed on the ground.
-That’s where the new training needs assessment comes in, developed in collaboration with the Caribbean Disaster Emergency Management Agency (CDEMA).
+That’s where the new training needs assessment comes in, developed in collaboration with CDEMA.
 The goal?
 Map out the key systems being used, figure out where the gaps are, and pinpoint the best way to strengthen telecoms capacity across the region.

 This assessment is laying the groundwork for a comprehensive training roadmap to make sure there is smart and strategic planning in place, and not simply reacting.